haarts/mindshards.com/content/about.md

 slug = "about"
 +++

 I'm an enthusiastic coder and builder in general.
-You can hire me as a freelancer.

 I have a keen interest in crypto-currencies, artificial intelligence and open source software.

-## Rates
+## Current

-I have two rates: 90 EUR per hour for open source software, and 120 EUR per hour for anything else.
-Discounts apply for AI/crypto projects.
+At the moment I'm a co-founder of [21 Analytics](https://21analytics.ch "Crypto asset compliance company").
+With it we build compliance software for virtual asset service providers or VASPs for short.

 Feel free to drop me a [line](../contact/).